 4. Visualise your retirement.

 By thinking about what you want to do when you retire, you can create a picture of your retirement lifestyle.
+Will you be remaining living in your current home?
+Would you like to travel more, buy a holiday home or even consider moving into a retirement property such as Enterprise Retirement Living?
 This visualisation will allow you to determine how much money you will need to support that lifestyle.
 Of course, it’s challenging to understand precisely how much you will need.
 However, you should be saving as much as possible into your pension pot.

 Also, you should keep track of your pension’s performance and ensure that the management charges do not rise too sharply.
 Both these things can erode your pension funds, potentially leaving you short of income when you retire.